MohitIndoriya/hebeboutiqueclone/README.md

 Hebe Boutique Clone
 Hello everyone, this blog is all about my 3rd project in Masai School i.e. cloning of Hebe Boutique’s website.
-In this project, we were a team of 4members including myself, Mohit Kumar Indoriya,Saif Ali and Priyanka Chejera .
+In this project, we were a team of 4members including myself, Anuj Midha,Saif Ali and Priyanka Chejera .
 We have completed this project in 5 days.

 Technologies used:
 In making this project, we used Html, Css, advanced JavaScript, React, Redux, Context API, Chakra UI and local storage.

 Tasks Done:
 We have assigned our tasks equally in the team.
 For example, landing page was created by Priyanka Chejera.
 Login page,Cart page and Product page was created by Mohit Kumar Indoriya.
-Navbar, footer section and Checkout page was created by me and Product Details page was created by Saif Ali.
+Navbar, footer section and Checkout page was created by Anuj Midha and Product Details page was created by Saif Ali.

 Features:
 Landing page: